KrupalVaishnav79/Registration-Form/README.md

    npm start
    ```

-4. **Access the Application**: Open your web browser and access the application at `http://localhost:3000`.
+4. **Access the Application**:

+- Local Development: Open your web browser and access the application at `http://localhost:3000`.

+- Live Version: You can also access the live version of this project [here](https://krupalvaishnav.github.io/Registration-Form/).

+## Contribution

 ## Contribution